 Published: false variable.

 Finally, happy posting.
-If you have any questions, suggestions or thoughts just drop us an e-mail at any time.
+If you have any questions, suggestions or thoughts just drop us an at any time.